ilariae/ilariae/README.md

 📚 Learning
 💻 Current projects

-years of education and years of experience
+- years of education and years of experience

-certificates
+- certificates

-what do i do and what have i done
+- what do i do and what have i done

 kaggle
 leetcode
-spotify

 <details>
   <br />